Reviews You Can Rely On

 Noise Cancellation

-The Tune 720 BT does not have noise cancellation (ANC), which is disappointing as many competitors at this price do.
+The Tune 720 BT does not have noise cancellation (ANC), which is disappointing as many budget competitors do.
 They offer decent passive noise cancellation, with background noise becoming noticeably muffled.

-Low-end frequencies, like thuds and the low hum of plane engines or AC compressors, get through easily.
+Low-end frequencies, such as thuds and the low hum of plane engines or AC compressors, pass through easily.
 Mids and highs are more subdued, making them decently effective at abating more constant hisses and whirring of things like fans and keyboard taps.

 We couldn't hear our typing or the chatter of coworkers around us.
 However, we had these headphones at a higher volume than usual, and this louder volume likely affected our ability to perceive outside noise.